 Make your home resilient

-Make your home resilient to the violent change that is coming to our world.
+Make your home resilient to the violent changes of weather that are coming to our world.

-Most folk would agree that next year will be very different after the pandemic; we still are not sure whether it will be better or worse.
-One thing is certain; change had to come in one way or another.
-Now Mother Nature has struck back with a vengeance in response to the way we have been treating her.
+Most folk would agree that life is very different since the pandemic; we still are not sure whether it will be better or worse in the future.
+No question of it change had to come in one way or another.
+Now Mother Nature has struck back with a vengeance in response to the manner in which we have been treating her.

 Grow your own vegetables for Eggs Hilton with corn on the cob.

 Will this year become the new BC/AD?
-Before and after the onslaught of the Coronavirus, and how will it measure up to other pandemics like the Spanish-Flu and the Black Plague that preceded it?
+Before and after the onslaught of the Coronavirus and how will it measure up to other pandemics like the Spanish-Flu and the Black Plague?

 Grow your own fruit for your breakfast.